ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

          occur during the SMTP transaction.
 See Section 9.3 for some discussion of SMTP rejection methods and their implications.

+   Issue 47, Original text to be deleted:

+   pct:
-   pct:  (plain-text integer between 0 and 100, inclusive; OPTIONAL;
+   :   (plain-text integer between 0 and 100, inclusive; OPTIONAL;
    default is 100).
 Percentage of messages from the Domain Owner's mail stream to which the DMARC policy is to be applied.
 However, this MUST NOT be applied to the DMARC-generated reports, all of which must be sent and received unhindered.
 The purpose of the "pct" tag is to allow Domain Owners to enact a slow rollout enforcement of the DMARC mechanism.
 The prospect of "all or nothing" is recognized as preventing many organizations from experimenting with strong authentication-based mechanisms.
-See
-      Section 6.6.4 for details.
+See (#message-sampling) for details.
 Note that random selection based on this percentage, such as the following pseudocode, is adequate:

-      if (random mod 100) < pct then selected = true else selected =
+       if (random mod 100) < pct then selected = true
+       else
-      false
+         selected = false

    rf:  Format to be used for message-specific failure reports (colon-
       separated plain-text list of values; OPTIONAL; default is "afrf").
-      The value of this tag is a list of one or more report formats as requested by the Domain Owner to be used when a message fails both [RFC7208] and [RFC6376] tests to report details of the individual failure.
-The values MUST be present in the registry of reporting formats defined in Section 10; a Mail Receiver observing a different value SHOULD ignore it or MAY ignore the entire DMARC
+      The value of this tag is a list of one or more report formats as